cmatthews20/pytest-regression-plus/main.md

 Instead of skipping a test before execution, there may be cases where tests should be skipped during execution.
 For example, a code path that is not implemented is reached; instead of failing the test, or issuing a pseudo-pass, it can be skipped by calling `pytest.skip()`.
 This will skip the test and mark it accordingly during execution.
 This differs from the previous method in code as well, since the skip is taking place within the test body, not just as a function/class decorator.

 When a test is skipped, it is important to document why a particular test was skipped.
-This will ensure any developers (including the author) does not return to the codebase wondering why certain tests were skipped.
+This will ensure any developers do not return to the codebase wondering why certain tests were skipped.
 This can be accomplished by passing a `reason` parameter to the skip decorator as seen below:

 ```python
 @pytest.mark.skip(reason="skipped test because...")
 ```

-By default, this reason is now shown in the output when the tests are run.
+By default, this reason is not shown in the output when the tests are run.
 Increased verbosity can be specified in the command line by adding the `-rs` flag.
 Passing this flag will print the skip reason when invoking tests.
-Unconditionally skipping tests is not sufficient.
+In normal circumstances, unconditionally skipping tests is not sufficient.
 Utilizing a slightly different decorator grants the possibility of conditionally skipping tests.
 The `skipif` decorator will skip the test if the condition passed evaluates to `TRUE`.
 A reason is required for `skipif` decorators.

 ```python
 import sys